-This dessert is another H&D original – a scrumptious balance of delicate rosewater flavour through the custard with the fig jam adding a nice little kick… all on a fluffy puff base.
+This dessert is another Cloud9 original – a balance of delicate rosewater flavour through the custard with a sticky jam, all on a fluffy puff base.

 This serves 6 to 8 depending on how you slice it up.